Desmond Kuek

 Desmond Kuek Bak Chye is a Singaporean former lieutenant-general who served as Chief of Defence Force between 2007 and 2010.

 After leaving the Singapore Armed Forces (SAF), Kuek had served as Permanent Secretary for Environment and Water Resource between 2010 and 2012, and the president and chief executive officer of the SMRT Corporation between 2012 and 2018.

+He moved on to join UBS AG as Divisional Vice Chairman in Global Wealth Management and headed their Sustainable Finance office.
+He is presently CEO of Temasek Trust.

 Education

 Kuek was educated at the Anglo-Chinese School and Anglo-Chinese Junior College, before he was awarded the Singapore Armed Forces Overseas Scholarship in 1982 to study at the University of Oxford, where he graduated with a Master of Arts degree in engineering science.

 He subsequently went on to complete a Master of Public Administration degree in macroeconomics and statistics at Harvard University.

-Military Career
+Military career

 Kuek enlisted in the Singapore Armed Forces (SAF) in 1981.
 He attended the Infantry Officer Basic Course in Fort Benning, USA and was awarded the Distinguished Allied Leadership Graduate in 1985.
 He was the top student at the Army's Company Tactics Course in 1987 and Battalion Tactics Course in 1989, held in SAFTI, Singapore.
 He also attended the Command and Staff Course at Camberley Staff College in the United Kingdom in 1991.
 He rose rapidly through the ranks, receiving the following appointments: